-There are varying styles of Chairing conference sessions and it is not the intent of these guidelines to remove the individual flavour different Session Chairs bring to our conferences, rather that, within each style minimum standards are maintained.
+There are varying styles of Chairing conference sessions and it is not the intent of these guidelines to remove the individual style of different Chairs, rather that, within each style minimum standards are maintained.

 Before the conference

-Chairs will be sent copies of all papers to be delivered in their agreed session.
-These papers should be read and salient comments made during your summary at the end of the session (see later).
+Chairs will be sent copies of all papers to be delivered in their session.
+These papers should be read and salient comments made during your summary at the end of the session.

 Before the session (usually between sessions)

-There will be someone in charge of audio-visual equipment and this should not be your concern.
+There will be someone in charge of audio-visual equipment.

 During the session